lazakoa/misc/README.md

 Sources will be added as I find them.

 PS: I write things in a very terse manner.
-The general format is as follows write as many abstract utilities as possible then use them to solve the question in a couple of lines; this is almost always the goal for me.
-It's slow going at first but stuff very quickly becomes reusable.
-Sometimes I just like to exercise the language features too.
+The general format is as follows write as many abstract utilities as possible then use them to solve the question in a couple of lines.